jamesduffy/documentation/On-call Handbook/04-Optimizing-Rotations.md

 Optimizing on-call rotations for health and life-balance is a group effort.
 Managers have a large impact on how successful a rotation is allowed to be.
 Peers have a large impact on how draining a rotation is, and in the mental well-being of everyone involved.

-## If you're in a position to suggest changes to your on-call rotation, here are some things to consider:
+## If you're in a position to suggest changes to your on-call rotation, here are some things to consider

 1. If the person on-call does not have a secondary, provide them a secondary.
 2. If the rotation is too small, employees on-call will always feel stressed about being on-call.
 If the rotation is too large, employees on-call may not have frequent enough interactions with certain systems.